simoncen/todo-app/client/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `nodemon server`
+Opens up the backend server of the application.
+Enter this command line under the root folder ---> todo-app.

 ### `npm run build`